 Dr. Rippe is a graduate of Harvard College and Harvard Medical School with post graduate training at Massachusetts General Hospital.
-He is currently the Founder and Director of the Rippe Lifestyle Institute.
+He is currently the Founder and Director of the Rippe Lifestyle Institute and Professor of Medicine at the University of Massachusetts Medical School.

-Over the past 25 years Dr. Rippe has established and run the largest research organization in the world exploring how daily habits and actions impact short and long-term health and quality of life.
-This organization, Rippe Lifestyle Institute (RLI), has published hundreds of studies that form the scientific basis for the fields of lifestyle medicine and high performance health.
+Over the past 30 years Dr. Rippe has established and run the largest research organization in the world exploring how daily habits and actions impact short and long-term health and quality of life.
+This discipline, which is called “lifestyle medicine,” was first named in the academic literature by Dr. Rippe.
+Dr. Rippe’s organization, Rippe Lifestyle Institute (RLI), has published hundreds of studies that form the scientific basis for the fields of lifestyle medicine and high performance health.
 Rippe Lifestyle Institute also conducts numerous studies every year on physical activity, nutrition and healthy weight management.

 Dr. Rippe is regarded as one of the leading authorities on preventive cardiology, health and fitness and healthy weight loss in the United States.
-Under his leadership the Rippe Lifestyle Institute has conducted numerous research projects on cardiovascular risk factor reduction, fitness walking, weight loss, running, basketball, bodybuilding, cycling, rowing, cholesterol reduction and low fat diets.
-Laboratory members have presented over 275 papers at national medical and scientific meetings in the last twenty-five years.
-Dr. Rippe has written over 400 publications on issues in medicine, health and fitness, and weight management.
-He has also written 50 books including 32 medical texts and 18 books on health and fitness for the general public.
+Under his leadership the Rippe Lifestyle Institute has conducted numerous research projects on cardiovascular risk factor reduction, fitness walking, weight loss, running, cholesterol reduction and low fat diets.
+Laboratory members have presented over 290 papers at national medical and scientific meetings in the last twenty-five years.
+Dr. Rippe has written over 500 publications on issues in medicine, health and fitness, weight management and risk factor reduction.
+He has also written or edited 56 books including 33 medical texts and 23 books on health and fitness for the general public.

 Dr. Rippe edits the only peer reviewed medical journal in lifestyle medicine, the American Journal of Lifestyle Medicine which started publication in January 2007 (Sage Publications).
 He is also Editor in Chief of a two volume Encyclopedia of Lifestyle Medicine and Health (Sage Publications) which was published in early 2012.